hoanhan101/hraft/PROPOSAL.md

 existing systems are Google's Bigtable, Amazon's Dynamo, etcd...

-It is used in production by many companies that need to solve big data prodblem.
+It is used in production by many companies that need to solve big data problem.
 It can also be found in different part of a distributed system acting as a configuration control center.
-More interestingly, there are a lot of implementations take the core idea of a distributed key-value store to add more functionalities and features to build a better DevOps workflow such as HashiCorp's Consul or build a complete solution for NoSQL database such as MongoDB or im-memory database data structure store such as Redis.
+More interestingly, there are a lot of implementations take the core idea of a distributed key-value store to add more functionalities and features to build a better DevOps workflow such as HashiCorp's Consul or build a complete solution for NoSQL database such as MongoDB or in-memory database data structure store such as Redis.

 My goal for this project to be able to implement a distributed key-value store from scratch as well as gain a better understanding of some specific topics in